 Although seabird bycatch can be addressed in the absence of formal risk assessment, a number of benefits may derive from undertaking a dedicated ERA process.
-Even where data are lacking, ERAs can be used to refine understanding of the species at risk from bycatch, and can be used to aid identification of key areas, seasons and fisheries in which bycatch may be occurring.
+Even where data are lacking, ERAs can be used to refine understanding of the species at risk, and can be used to aid identification of key areas, seasons and fisheries in which bycatch may be occurring.
 ERAs can also highlight data gaps and research priorities, including the need for higher levels of observer program coverage.
 Furthermore, ERAs present risk in terms that are familiar to fisheries managers and can be used to incorporate precautionary approaches and decision-making on bycatch into a broader long-term fisheries management framework.

-However, experience so far highlights several issues that need further consideration, including the importance of dealing with data gaps in a precautionary manner, the benefits of establishing links between ERA outputs and management decisions, and the possibility that an ERA may draw attention away from existing responsibilities and commitments to reduce bycatch per se.
-In addition, as described above, ERA methodologies for seabirds are still in development and several issues remain to be resolved.
+However, experience so far highlights several issues that need further consideration, including the importance of dealing with data gaps in a precautionary manner, the benefits of establishing links between ERA outputs and management decisions, and the possibility that an ERA may draw attention away from existing responsibilities and commitments to reduce by catch per se.
+As described above, ERA methodologies for seabirds are still in development and several issues remain to be resolved.
 When selecting the best approach for a particular fishery or suite of species, there is a need to balance desired outputs, data availability, and complexity of the process.
 The ideal output would be for an ERA to quantify absolute impact from fisheries in a way that can be monitored in relation to management response.
 However, in almost all cases, insufficient data are available to do so.
-Our conclusion is that, at the present time, undertaking ERAs to determine relative risks to species remains a more pragmatic and useful goal.
-Further work to develop ERA methodology for seabirds would be very useful, particularly in relation to methods for estimating seabird distribution, and taking account of data gaps.
+Therefore, at the present time, undertaking ERAs to determine relative risk at species or population level is the most pragmatic and valuable objective.
+Further work to develop ERA methodology for seabirds would be very useful, particularly in relation to improved estimation of seabird distribution.